Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What is the validity period for marketing authorisation?

-Marketing authorisations for pharmaceuticals last for five years and can be renewed by application filed with the competent provincial FDA (for domestic products) or the CFDA (for imported products) within six months of the expiry date.
+Marketing authorisations for pharmaceuticals last for five years and can be renewed by application filed with the competent provincial DA (for domestic products) or the CNDA (for imported products) within six months of the expiry date.
 The new period of validity following renewal is also five years.

 What are the consequences of failure to obtain marketing authorisation?